Itoje, Robshaw and Joseph return to England squad

 However, with Courtney Lawes ruled out for the remainder of the competition due to a calf injury, Itoje has been drafted in to prepare for the Azzurri's visit to Twickenham.

-Flanker Robshaw also returns to the fold on the back of a try-scoring display in Harlequins’ 31-29 victory at Bath on Sunday (AEDT).
+Flanker Robshaw also returns to the fold on the back of a try-scoring display in Harlequins’ 31-29 victory at Bath on Saturday.

 The former England skipper sat out the November internationals due to a knee injury and has played just four matches since returning in January.